 (2) increase the number of housing opportunities with supportive services;

-(3) develop integrated, cost-effective service models that address the multiple barriers to obtaining housing stability faced by people experiencing long-term homelessness, including abuse, neglect, chemical dependency, disability, chronic health problems, or other factors including ethnicity and race that may result in poor outcomes or service disparities;
+(3) develop integrated, cost-effective service models that address the multiple barriers to obtaining housing stability faced by people experiencing long-term homelessness, including abuse, neglect, substance use disorder, disability, chronic health problems, or other factors including ethnicity and race that may result in poor outcomes or service disparities;

 (5) increase employability, self-sufficiency, and other social outcomes for individuals and families experiencing long-term homelessness; and

-(6) reduce inappropriate use of emergency health care, shelter, chemical dependency, foster care, child protection, corrections, and similar services used by people experiencing long-term homelessness.
+(6) reduce inappropriate use of emergency health care, shelter, substance use disorder treatment, foster care, child protection, corrections, and similar services used by people experiencing long-term homelessness.

-Services eligible for funding under this section are all services needed to maintain households in permanent supportive housing, as determined by the county or counties administering the project or projects.
+Services eligible for funding under this section are all services needed to maintain households in permanent supportive housing, as determined by the counties or Tribes administering the project or projects.